luchachen/abootimg/README.md

 	<entry> = <value>

-You can put any number of spaces/tab before/after the =
-<value> is evalued starting from the fisrt non space character following the =
-until the end of line
+You can put any number of spaces/tab before/after the `=` sign.  `<value>` is evaluated starting from the fisrt non space character following the `=` until the end of line.

 Numerical values can be given in decimal (12345) or hexadecimal (0x1234abcd).

 Known configuration entries are:

-	* bootsize

-	  Indicate the size of the boot image to produce
+* `bootsize` The size of the boot image to produce.

-	* pagesize

-	  All sizes have to be a multiple of the page size.
-	  Standard page size is 2048 bytes.
-I don't know if other page size are supported by Android bootloader
+* `pagesize` All sizes have to be a multiple of the page size.
+The standard page size is 2048 bytes.
+I don't know if other page sizes are supported by Android bootloader.

-	* kerneladdr, ramdiskaddr, secondaddr, tagsaddr

-	  Address in RAM used to load the kernel, ramdisk, 2nd stage bootloader, and tags table.
+* `kerneladdr, ramdiskaddr, secondaddr, tagsaddr` Address in RAM used to load the kernel, ramdisk, 2nd stage bootloader, and tags table.

-	* name

-	  name given to the boot image.
-	  not really used by bootloader, but it's can be usefull to keep track of what the image actually contains
+* `name` Name given to the boot image.
+Not used by the bootloader, but it can be useful to keep track of what the image actually contains.

-	* cmdline

-	  contains the command line passed to the kernel when booting
+* `cmdline` The command line passed to the kernel when booting

-* Updating an existing Android Boot Image
+Updating an existing Android Boot Image
 -----------------------------------------